Is Protein Draining Your Energy?

 6 Energy-Boosting, Plant-Based Proteins:

 Trying to cut back on meat?
-Easing your body into or out of a juice cleanse?
-Just seeking a nutritious source of clean energy?
-Fuel up and slim down with these plant-based proteins!
+Seeking a nutritious source of clean energy?
+Just finished a juice cleanse?
+Fuel up and slim down with these plant-based protein sources!

 PS: If you are getting a large proportion of your protein from plants, VARIETY is key.
 Fill your diet with an assortment of different vegetables, nuts, seeds, beans, and legumes to ensure that you are getting enough of the essential amino acids your body needs.